 Choosing to take more time for yourself without your pet will help both of you deal with separation anxiety when you don’t have a choice but to be without each other.

 At PD, we want both you and your pet to live long and happy lives.
-It makes sense protect them against injuries and stress-related illnesses with our pet insurance.
+It makes sense protect them against all kinds of illnesses and injuries with our pet insurance.
 After all, they’re one of the family.